Daniel L. Morgan

 The practical effect of the IRS Notice is that, if a health plan agrees to pay COVID-19 testing or treatment expenses under a high deductible health plan, without requiring individuals covered under the plan to have first met the annual minimum deductible, participants in the plan will not lose their eligibility to make deductible health savings account contributions.

 In light of indications that health insurers may be willing to waive deductibles and co-pays for COVID-19 expenses, the Notice comes as timely and welcome news.

-Recently, the New York City Council passed a bill amending New York City’s Paid Sick Time Law (the “Act”), aiming to protect employees seeking temporary changes to their work schedules in certain circumstances.
-The Act was previously amended, effective May 5, 2018, and allows employees to take “safe time” off in connection with family offense matters (such as disorderly conduct between members of the same family or household and other criminal offenses), sexual offenses, stalking and human trafficking.
-The bill is an expansion of the Act and permits employees to make two temporary schedule changes per calendar year, such as paid time off, working remotely, swapping or shifting work hours and unpaid leave when personal circumstances arise that would constitute a basis for permissible use of safe time or sick time.
-Continue reading “Additional Protections for Temporary Schedule Changes for Employees under New York City’s Paid Sick Time Law”
+Recently, the New York City Council passed a bill aiming to protect employees seeking temporary changes to their work schedules in certain circumstances.
+The bill permits employees to make two temporary schedule changes per calendar year, such as paid time off, working remotely, swapping or shifting work hours and unpaid leave when certain personal circumstances arise, including circumstances that would constitute a basis for permissible use of safe time or sick time.
+Continue reading “Additional Protections for Temporary Schedule Changes for Employees under New York City Law”